James Monroe: Death

 Shortly before his death, Monroe was dealt a severe blow when his son-in-law and close advisor George Hay died on September 21, 1830, and his wife Elizabeth died just two days later.
 Upon Elizabeth's death in 1830, Monroe moved to 63 Prince Street at Lafayette Place in New York City to live with his daughter Maria Hester Monroe Gouverneur, who had married Samuel L. Gouverneur, son of Nicholas Gouverneur.

-On July 4, 1831, Monroe died at age 73 from heart failure and tuberculosis, thus becoming the third president to have died on Independence Day.
+On July 4, 1831, Monroe died at age 73 from heart failure and tuberculosis, becoming the third president to have died on Independence Day.
 His death came 55 years after the United States Declaration of Independence was proclaimed and five years after the deaths of John Adams and Thomas Jefferson.
 Monroe was originally buried in New York at the Gouverneur family's vault in the New York City Marble Cemetery.
 27 years later, in 1858, his body was re-interred at the President's Circle in Hollywood Cemetery in Richmond, Virginia.
 The James Monroe Tomb is a U.S. National Historic Landmark.

 Philosophy and views

 Freemasonry

-Monroe was initiated as a Freemason on November 9, 1775, in Williamsburg Lodge No. 6, Williamsburg, Virginia at the age of 17 while he studied at the College of William & Mary.
+Monroe was initiated as a Freemason on November 9, 1775, in Williamsburg Lodge No. 6, Williamsburg, Virginia, at the age of 17 while he studied at the College of William & Mary.
 He was active as a Freemason until at least 1786.

 Religious beliefs

 "When it comes to Monroe's thoughts on religion," historian Bliss Isely notes, "less is known than that of any other President."
 No letters survive in which he discussed his religious beliefs.
 Nor did his friends, family or associates comment on his beliefs.
 Letters that do survive, such as ones written after the death of his son, contain no discussion of religion.

 Monroe was raised in a family that belonged to the Church of England when it was the state church in Virginia before the Revolution.
 As an adult, he attended Episcopal churches.
 Some historians see "deistic tendencies" in his few references to an impersonal God.
-Unlike Jefferson, Monroe was rarely attacked as an atheist or infidel.
+Unlike Jefferson, Monroe rarely faced accusations of being an atheist or infidel.
 In 1832, James Renwick Willson, a Reformed Presbyterian minister in Albany, New York, criticized Monroe for having "lived and died like a second-rate Athenian philosopher".